ECE undergrad is lead author on research paper: using computer vision to analyze worldwide social distancing

 The project is sponsored by a grant from the National Science Foundation.

 Ghodgaonkar values the research experience she's gained.
 "I'd say that my biggest take-away from this team is learning how to think as a researcher and not a student," she said.
-After graduation, she plans to pursue a PhD in in order to work on more fundamental artificial intelligence and computer vision.
+After graduation, she plans to pursue a PhD in order to work on more fundamental artificial intelligence and computer vision.